Coconut Rice Salmon Bowl

 Instructions

-- 2Make the dressing.
-In a small bowl, whisk together the coconut milk, fish sauce, brown sugar, soy sauce, lime zest, lime juice and sriracha.
-Reserve ½ cup of dressing in a separate small bowl.
+- 2Make the dressing: Whisk together the coconut milk, fish sauce, brown sugar, soy sauce, lime juice, and sriracha in a small bowl until combined.
+Reserve ½ cup in a separate container.

 Nutrition — Per Serving